aleiepure/devtoolbox/README.md

 ## License

-Copyright (C) 2022 - 2023 Dev Toolbox Developers\
+Copyright (C) 2022 - 2025 Dev Toolbox Developers\
 This application comes with absolutely no warranty.
 See the GNU General Public License, version 3 or later for details.
 A [copy of the license](./LICENSES/GPL-3.0-or-later.txt) can be found in the [LICENSES/](./LICENSES/) folder.

 Most of the symbolic icons are copyright of the GNOME Project.\
-The libraries used are the copyright of the respective copyright holders.\
+The libraries used are the copyright of the respective copyright holders.
-This project is [REUSE](https://reuse.software/) compliant.